 * I have a trustworthy and reliable network of professionals to whom I can refer you if you are dealing with a piano or singing related injury.

 Lessons are due in advance on a monthly basis.
 Only paid lessons will be scheduled; otherwise, the time slot will be available for other students.
 The total monthly fee is calculated based on the lesson's length and the number of lessons per month.
 I offer half an hour and hourly lessons.

 * Lessons take place at my home studio in Berkeley, CA.

-I have worked with young and adult beginners as well as advanced musicians.
-My studio is currently very diverse and I'm working with young and adult beginners, college level students, and advanced musicians pursuing music professionally.
+My studio is diverse and I teach young and adult beginners, college level students, and advanced musicians.

-Find a passionate and dedicated teacher that is capable of teaching you high-quality skills to make music while creating a safe space in which you can explore your creativity without being afraid of mistakes.
-A safe space where mistakes are normalized is conducive for progress and enjoyment.
-Furthermore, find a teacher that is qualified and that is committed to ongoing education.
-An up to date teacher will always have the tools to help students reach their goals.
+Find a passionate and dedicated teacher that is capable of teaching you the skills to make music while creating a safe learning space - a safe space is conducive for progress and enjoyment.
+Furthermore, find a teacher that beginners, qualified, and that is committed to ongoing education; an up to date teacher has more tools to help students reach their best.